-Winter vegetables are those that are grown and harvested during the colder months of the year, typically from November to March in the Northern Hemisphere.
-These vegetables are adapted to thrive in cold temperatures and can often withstand light frosts.
+Winter vegetables are plant species cultivated and harvested during the colder periods of the year, typically spanning from late autumn to early spring (November to March in many regions of the Northern Hemisphere).
+These plants possess a natural adaptation to thrive in cooler soil temperatures and can often tolerate light frost.

 1. Kale